Fall prevention in the elderly

 - Difficulty Communicating

 While most falls may not result in an injury, it is difficult to ignore the link between cognitive impairment and an increased risk of falling.
 It is always worth at least looking into if fall alert devices will make a difference to a person and their quality of life.

 If an elderly person has fallen before, unfortunately, this means that they’re more likely to fall again, perhaps due to reasons already mentioned.
-This can sometimes lead to anxiety caused by the fear of falling leading.
+This can sometimes lead to anxiety or panic caused by the fear of falling leading.
 A drop in confidence like this might mean reduced mobility which increases weakness and reduces core strength.
-In these cases, telecare such as a personal alarm device can help a person feel safe at home which is why they are used for fall prevention in the elderly.
+In these cases, telecare such as a pendant personal alarm device can help a person feel safe at home which is why they are used for fall prevention in the elderly.